mrcagney/kml2geojson/README.rst

 Usage
 ======
-At the command line type ``k2g --help`` for instructions.
+Use as a library or from the command line.
-You can also use kml2geojson as a library.
+For instructions on the latter, type ``k2g --help``.

 Documentation